 In the evening, and again the next morning, I went out to make photographs along the coast.
 I had some nice light for photography while in the area but it didn’t last very long.
 I came back with only a few new images, including one of a beached whale, headless and rotting on the beach.
 This is usually the situation when visiting a new location.
 Without prior firsthand knowledge of a location, it’s difficult to be in the right place at the right time.
 In my experience, I might get lucky a few times on an initial trip.
 But it normally takes several return visits to understand its character.
 There are some spots from which I still have not created a defining image, although I’ve been there many times and know it intimately.

 Cape Breton Highlands National Park #58560 Purchase

 Over to the Atlantic Side

 I wished we had better weather and more time to stay and explore beautiful Cape Breton Island.
-One of my biggest regrets was having to pass up a visit to Fortress of Louisbourg National Historic Site.
-Located on the far eastern edge of Cape Breton Island, the fort is a wonderfully preserved 18th century military installation.
-Among activities here are interactive tours and reenactments of 18th century life.
+One of my biggest regrets was having to pass up a visit to the Fortress of Louisbourg National Historic Site.
+Located on the far eastern edge of Cape Breton Island, the fort is a wonderfully preserved 18th-century military installation.
+Among the activities here are interactive tours and reenactments of 18th-century life.
 Including Louisbourg on our trip would’ve meant excluding other important locations further on.
-And I definitely didn’t want to miss out on photographing iconic Peggy’s Cover and historic Lunenburg.
+And I didn’t want to miss out on photographing iconic Peggy’s Cover and historic Lunenburg.
 So it was onward into the rain, and part two of this post!